A Veteran’s Resume and Job Hunting Guide

 Missouri

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • Mo Heroes Connect: This organization offers services such as career counseling, job readiness assessments, and job search workshops.

-• MoJobs: This workforce development center offers a variety of useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.
+• MoJobs: This workforce development center offers many useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.

 Montana

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

-• Montana Department of Labor & Industry — Veteran Services: You can search for civilian work that matches your military occupation code on this job board.
+• Montana Department of Labor and Industry — Veteran Services: You can search for civilian work that matches your military occupation code on this job board.

 Nebraska

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

-• NEworks: This workforce development center offers a variety of useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.
+• NEworks: This workforce development center offers many useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.

 Nevada

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • Work for Warriors Nevada: This organization offers services such as resume and interview preparation.